 Sometimes a verb can act as an adjective.
 An example is: “The crystals are not completely formed.”

-Object complements follow a direct object and modify it.
+Object complements can also be one or more words.
+They follow a direct object and modify it.
 They will describe the object or rename it.
 It can be a noun, an adjective, or a group of words that act like a noun or adjective.
-Examples are:

-A verb complement acts as an object of a verb in either a direct or indirect way.
+A verb complement is a phrase or clause, like the adjective complement.
+It acts as an object of a verb in either a direct or indirect way.
 It can use infinitives, like in “She wanted him to leave.”

 Gerunds can be a part of the verb complement, as in “I considered leaving the Army.”